Crime in Belgium

 Crime in Belgium is countered by the Belgian Police and other agencies.

 Crime by type

 Murder

 In 2012, Belgium had a murder rate of 1.8 per 100,000 population.
 There were a total of 182 murders in Belgium in 2012.

+Belgium's drug crisis has fueled murder rates in recent years, and Brussels now has the second highest murder rate in the European Union, and 2025 saw the highest number of shootings in the history of the city, with 96 shootings.

-Drug Trafficking
+Drug trafficking

-Drug Trafficking in Belgium often happens in the Port of Antwerp due to the fact that it's the 2nd largest port in Europe while also being the gateaway to Europe.
+Drug trafficking is a serious problem, with the Port of Antwerp being a significant hub for drug trafficking due to its large cargo volume and antiquated security measures.
+More drugs flow through Antwerp than any other city in Europe.
+In 2025, an Antwerp judge anonymously requested support from the government, stating that Belgium had become a "narco-state."
+Belgian law enforcement has considered deploying the military to secure Brussels.
+In 2026, the president of the Antwerp court of appeal, Bart Willocx, said: "The amount of money that is involved – to influence people, to corrupt people and to bribe – it is so big that it is really a danger for the stability of our society."

 Theft

 Muggings, purse snatchings, and pocket picking occur frequently, particularly in major cities.
 Thieves often loiter in transportation hubs like the Metro (subway) and train stations to take advantage of disoriented or distracted travelers.

 Corruption

 Public trust in the civil service and the judiciary is low, and perception of corruption is high in Belgium.

 Crime dynamics

 Crime and racial tension

 A study based on data from 1999 concluded that minors of non-European nationality were overrepresented in crime statistics.
 While 4.4% of the Belgian population has a non-European nationality, 19% of all prosecuted cases, and 24% of cases presented in youth court involved non-European nationals.